dewi-batista/statistical-consulting-project-NFI/README.md

 ## Programs:

-- `data_preprocessing.py`: Applies all pre-processing to `./data/mixtures.csv` detailed in `report.pdf`, e.g. replacing NaNs with 0s, one-hot encoding the fluids present and drops unneeded columns.
+- `data_preprocessing.py`: Applies all pre-processing to `./data/mixtures.csv` detailed in `report.pdf`, e.g. replacing NaNs with 0s, one-hot encoding the fluids present and dropping unneeded columns.
 - `gaussianMixtures.py`: All relevant documentation is contained inside the file.
 - `gammaMixtures.py`: All relevant documentation is contained inside the file.